Our physical offices are closed due to the pandemic. Therefore, we cannot mail pocket pamphlets. A PDF version is available below to print.

 Yes.
 Pennsylvania law forbids audio recordings of what people say without their permission if they have a reasonable expectation of privacy, but that does not apply to police who are performing official duties in public.

 Can undercover police legally monitor protest activities?

 Generally, yes, police may monitor protesters’ internet postings, attend public protests, record or photograph demonstrators, or attend planning meetings to learn about planned protest activities.
-Note: The Philadelphia Police Department has an internal policy that forbids in-person infiltration of activist groups, but this policy does not apply to other law enforcement agencies that might be present during the DNC, such as the Pennsylvania State Police.
+Note: The Philadelphia Police Department has an internal policy that forbids in-person infiltration of activist groups, but this policy does not apply to other law enforcement agencies that might be present, such as the Pennsylvania State Police.